 It will reduce your database queries, reduce your server load, and make your dynamic WordPress site load faster.

 Page caching is enough for many WordPress sites, especially for blogs, magazines, news, and company profile websites.

-But if your WordPress site has many dynamic pages, page caching will be not enough because your dynamic pages should be not cached using page caching, for example:
+But if your WordPress site has many dynamic pages, page caching will be not enough because your dynamic pages should be not cached using page caching.